 Answer: The X-Files

-In a fashion that, for prior lack of technology intersecting with intense fandom, had never been seen before, X-files fans created the first active online fan community based around a currently airing show.
-The kind of online fan interactions we now take for granted–discussing past episodes, sharing trivia, debating where future story lines will take the show, etc.–were a prominent part of the The X-Files popularity.
+In a fashion that, for prior lack of technology intersecting with intense fandom, had never been seen before, fans of the show created the first active online fan community based around a currently airing show.
+The kind of online fan interactions we now take for granted—discussing past episodes, sharing trivia, debating where future story lines will take the show, etc.—were a prominent part of The X-Files popularity.

-In homage to the devotion of fans and the networks they had created to discuss the show, show writers named a character in the show after a real life fan.
-In the episode Alone (aired May, 2001) viewers are introduced to Agent Leyla Harrison, an agent within the FBI who had become a fan of the oft-ridiculed “X-Files” unit and was filled with trivia about their cases.
-Agent Harrison was named after real-world X-Files fan fiction writer and community contributor Leyla Harrison who had died earlier that year after a long struggle with cancer.
+In homage to the devotion of fans and the networks they had created to discuss The X-Files, show writers named a minor character in the show after a real life fan.
+In the episode Alone (which aired on May 6, 2001), viewers are introduced to Agent Leyla Harrison, an agent within the FBI who had become a fan of the often ridiculed “X-Files” unit and was filled with trivia about their cases.
+Agent Harrison was named after real-world X-Files fan fiction writer and community contributor Leyla Harrison, who had died earlier that year after a long struggle with cancer.